evannetwork/evannetwork.github.io/docs/3000_first_steps/3400_power_apps/3410_digital_twin.md

 [![Data Set detail](/docs/3000_first_steps/img/digitaltwin_plugin_set.png){:width="80%"}](/docs/3000_first_steps/img/digitaltwin_plugin_set.png)

 ## Digital Twin Detail
 Within the Digital Twin detail, new Plugins can be added or imported.
 Also the twin can be renamed or mapped to ens addresses.
-The <b>Add Plugin</b> dialog is build analogous to the <b>New Plugin</b> dialog, but without specifing the data schema.
+The <b>Add Plugin</b> dialog is build analogous to the <b>New Plugin</b> dialog, but without specifying the data schema.
 The data schema is loaded from the plugin, so the user must only fill in the data.
 After all data was entered and the Plugin was instantiated, it is linked into the Digital Twin.

 [![create container](/docs/3000_first_steps/img/digitaltwin_container_create.png){:width="80%"}](/docs/3000_first_steps/img/digitaltwin_container_create.png)

 The content of the Plugin Instance looks similar to the original plugin template user interface.
 The Plugin Instance can be edited, shared with contacts or linked into other Digital Twins.

-By sharing a Plugin Instance, a contact can be seletected and each Data Set can be shared seperated by selecting the desired permissions.
+By sharing a Plugin Instance, a contact can be selected and each Data Set can be shared separated by selecting the desired permissions.

 [![plugin instance share](/docs/3000_first_steps/img/digitaltwin_container_share.png){:width="30%"}](/docs/3000_first_steps/img/digitaltwin_container_share.png)